By Ben Owens – QMA Senior Trainer / NSJJ 3rd Dan

-One of the unique and special elements of the Northstar Ju Jitsu system is a fundamental understanding that martial arts cannot begin and end at merely the physical dimension of fitness, technique and training.
+One of the unique and special elements of the Northstar Ju Jitsu system (which is what Quantum Martial Arts teaches) is a fundamental understanding that martial arts cannot begin and end at merely the physical dimension of fitness, technique and training.

 If that was the sum of our martial arts journey, then all we are really doing is practicing a potentially violent form of dancing in case we are unfortunate at some stage in our lives to face a serious threat to ourselves or those under our protection.